moneypennya/irc_project/README.md

-# IRC
+#IRC Project
-This is my IRC project for Web Programming
+This project aims to design a webpage for the club moneypenny lakehouse

+##Author(s)
+Aidan Moneypenny